konstantine-garozashvili/Intra-Big-job/specifications.md

-# SchoolCo Project Specifications
+# BigProject Project Specifications

-This document provides a comprehensive overview of all technologies, frameworks, libraries, and tools used in the SchoolCo project, along with their specific versions.
+This document provides a comprehensive overview of all technologies, frameworks, libraries, and tools used in the BigProject project, along with their specific versions.

 ## Project Architecture

-The SchoolCo project follows a modern client-server architecture with:
+The BigProject project follows a modern client-server architecture with:
 - Frontend: React-based single-page application
 - Backend: Symfony-based RESTful API
 - Database: MySQL